MicaelTargino/Growthness-Backend/README.md

 ## Features

+- **User Registration**: Create new users with their username, email and password.
 - **User Login**: Authenticate users with their username and password to obtain a JWT token.
 - **User Logout**: Invalidate JWT tokens to log users out securely.
 - **Password Reset**: Allow users to reset their password via an email link.